 The Equal Opportunity Commission has developed a Disability Access and Inclusion Plan in accordance with the requirements of the Disability Services Act 1993 (as amended).

 The plan ensures people with disabilities, their families and carers are able to fully access the Commission's range of services, information and facilities.

 The Commission's plan was updated in consultation with stakeholders and is available to the community.

-The plan contains strategies the department will implement to address six outcomes:
+The plan contains strategies the Commission will implement to address six outcomes:

 - Building and facilities